aethonxei/Kira-X/README.md

 ```bash
 cd && cd Kira-X && nano settings.js
 ```
-#### So that you don't lose your progress in Jas-X, these commands will make a backup of your `database.json` and add it to the most recent version.
+#### So that you don't lose your progress in Kira-X, these commands will make a backup of your `database.json` and add it to the most recent version.
 > *These commands only work for TERMUX, REPLIT, LINUX*.                > 💡 You can use [Termux Widget](https://f-droid.org/packages/com.termux.widget/) to launch the bot faster from the home screen.
 </details>